 - Panama Canal Treaty employees who provided faithful service for at least one year or whose safety was endangered by treaty ratification after at least five years' faithful service, as well as Panamanian nationals who honorably retired from U.S. government employment after at least 15 years (now seldom-used categories)

-- Afghan nationals who worked for or on behalf of the U.S. government in Afghanistan and are under threat as a result (ending in fiscal year 2013)
+- Afghan nationals who worked for or on behalf of the U.S. government in Afghanistan and are under threat as a result.
+This program has had various sunset dates.
+However, the final deadline for applying for the required Chief of Mission approval, required to be placed in line for visas, was September 30, 2014.

-- Iraqi nationals who provided faithful service working for or on behalf of the U.S. government in Iraq and who experienced or are experiencing an ongoing serious threat as a result (the program was due to end in fiscal year 2013, though Congress granted an extension, under which any petitions pending on that date could still be approved later, and an additional 2,000 visas will be available in this category until December 31,2013)
+- Iraqi nationals who provided faithful service working for or on behalf of the U.S. government in Iraq and who experienced an ongoing serious threat as a result (after various extensions, any cases that filed for Chief of Mission approval before September 30, 2014 are eligible for visas

 - retired officers or employees of certain international organizations who have lived in the U.S. for a certain time